Adu3108/DrivingSimulator/README.md

 This repository contains the project done as a part of CS747: Foundations of Intelligent and Learning Agents at IIT Bombay in Autumn 2022.

-I have employed Linear Function Approximation for approximating the action-value function in this Control Problem.
-To find the best weights for the approximate action-value function, I have used semi-gradient descent in conjunction with SARSA control algorithm.
-Finally, based on the approximate action-value function, we will take the optimal action using ε-greedy approaches.
+I have employed **Linear Function Approximation** for approximating the action-value function in this Control Problem.
+To find the best weights for the approximate action-value function, I have used **semi-gradient descent** in conjunction with **SARSA control algorithm**.
+Finally, based on the approximate action-value function, we will take the optimal action using **ε-greedy approaches**.

 ## Problem Statement